 11 Living Room Decorating Ideas Every Homeowner Should Know

 If we asked you to define the heart of your home, which room would you choose?
-Your first instinct might be the kitchen, but we'd wager that your living room is just as popular a space.
+Your first instinct might be the kitchen, but we'd wager that your living room is just as popular a space—especially when the right décor ideas are implemented.
 It's where you kick back after a long day, watch movies as a family, and entertain your houseguests.
 When you think about it, the living room is aptly named: It's where you go to live—to be.

 Such an important space calls for taking extra care when designing it—especially since you want the end result to work and feel exactly like you need and want it to.
 This ultimately leads us to our first of many living room design tips: Establish the area's main purpose before you begin splurging on and arranging any and all of your furniture.
 Will it be the meeting place of your weekly book group?
 Supplement your couch with plenty of armchairs and choose a coffee table or ottoman that can double as seating—and then position all of your pieces in a way that encourages conversation.
 If the space is more often utilized as a home theater, a wraparound sectional, perfect for snuggling, is a must, as is a media console that (stylishly) holds all of your related gadgets.